Balintgacsf/picture_puzzle/README.md

 ```
 ### Javascript

-You have to pass the ```settings``` object to the function with the image(s), the main holder div and a function which will run when the player wins.
+You have to pass the ```settings``` object to the function with the image(s), the main holder div where the game will be placed and a function which will run when the player wins.
 If you want, you can create an array with the paths of the images you want to shuffle and pass it to the function.
 The function will select random image from the array each time you call the function.

 ```javascript